-36. MAJOR NON-CASH TRANSACTIONS
+35. MAJOR NON-CASH TRANSACTIONS

-During the year ended December 31, 2021, the 2020 CB was converted and 113,924,051 new shares were duly allotted and issued to the Subscriber (see note 16).

-During the year ended December 31, 2021, the Company and the Forbearing Holders entered into an interest waiver agreement pursuant to which the Forbearing Holders agree to unconditionally and irrevocably waive the accrued interest for 2021 on the outstanding amounts (principal and interests) under the Forbearance Reinstatement and Amending which amounted to CAD39,528,000 (equivalent to US\$31.5 million)).
+- a) During the year ended December 31, 2021, the 2020 CB was converted and 113,924,051 new shares were duly allotted and issued to the Subscriber. - b) During the year ended December 31, 2021, the independent note holders ("Transferee Holders") entered into note assignment and transfer agreements with the ultimate controlling party, Mr. Sun (the "Note transferee"), and agreed to assign the initial nominal principal amount of notes from the transferee Holders of approximately US\$188,658,000 (equivalent to approximately CAD255,518,000) to the Note transferee. - c) During the year ended December 31, 2022, the Company and the Forbearing Holders entered into an interest waiver agreement pursuant to which the Forbearing Holders agree to unconditionally and irrevocably waive the accrued interest for 2022 on the outstanding amounts (principal and interests) under the Forbearance Reinstatement and Amending which amounted to US\$31,500,000 (equivalent to approximately CAD41,042,000) (2021: US\$31,500,000 (equivalent to approximately CAD39,528,000)).
 Save as the Waiver of Interest, all other terms and conditions as stipulated in the FRAA remain unchanged.

-37. SUBSEQUENT EVENT
+36. SUBSEQUENT EVENTS